What is Fenugreek?

 A word of caution

-For pregnant women, it is advised to avoid the use of fenugreek because it may cause early contractions and cause an unusual odor in the new born.
+For pregnant women, it is advised to avoid the use of fenugreek because it may cause early contractions and cause an unusual odour in the new born.
 There is not much evidence to show the safety of fenugreek during breastfeeding so it’s better to stay away from fenugreek in these conditions.

-Also, for diabetics, hypoglycemia (low blood sugar) can be a consequence of fenugreek intake.
+Also, for diabetics, hypoglycaemia (low blood sugar) can be a consequence of fenugreek intake.
 It is advised to monitor your blood sugar regularly and consult your doctor if you are a diabetic before starting on fenugreek as a supplement or medication.

 Fenugreek has a variety of benefits – from serving as a spice for Mediterranean cuisines to increasing the libido and building muscle mass.
 Through research, it is shown that fenugreek when taken in doses of 500mg per day, can lead to reduced fat, increased exercise performance and more muscle mass.
 If you are planning to start on fenugreek supplement to build a toned and muscular body, consult your doctor first so as to avoid any complications which might occur otherwise.
 Also, make sure to take note of the side effects, allergies and contraindications for fenugreek before you augment this supplement to your diet for your resistance training and workout.